 Indonesian employment law does not specifically regulate non-compete clauses.
-Noncompete clauses can be agreed, in practice, by an employer and employee in an employment agreement or termination agreement (as the case may be).
-Given that there is no specific regulation on non-compete clauses, the validity and enforcement of non-compete clauses Contributed by: Indra Setiawan and Ridzky Firmansyah Amin, ABNR Counsellors at Law are subject to general contract law.
-It can be enforced should a breach occur.
+Non-compete clauses can be agreed in practice by an employer and employee in an employment agreement or termination agreement (as the case may be).
+Given that there is no specific regulation on noncompete clauses, the validity and enforcement of non-compete clauses are subject to general contract law.
+They can be enforced should a breach occur.